 Marriage is transactional, I realized as we made our plan.
 It’s not always romantic, and that’s okay.
 If he doesn’t want to do something I want him to do, it’s not because he’s a jerk or doesn’t love me.
 It’s because he has needs, too.

-Stay tuned for Part Eighteen of Fights You’ll Have After Having a Baby: A Self-Help Novel.
+Read the rest of the series at Fights You’ll Have After Having a Baby: A Self-Help Novel.